 The first and third Sunday of every month – leaving at 9:30am

-Tuesday evenings – Albourne laps – details on calendar
+Tuesday evenings – Albourne laps – predominantly racers – ask one for details

 Thursday evenings 7pm – Social ride – details on calendar

 Winter Sweatfest – group turbo sessions at Withdean Sports centre – all details on Members Facebook group

 From time to time